chisomonuorah20/GOOveal/systemArchitecture.md

 # Gooveal — System Architecture
-*A lightweight, privacy-first visual discovery app.*
+*A simple yet powerful visual discovery app.*

 This document outlines the **frontend, backend, database**, **component communication**, and **feasibility** for Gooveal’s MVP.